Hassan01SE/Meet2Minutes-TEXT-AUDIO-SUMMARIZER-/README.md

 transcripts, audio recordings, and video recordings.
-The AI-based technology used in this project is capable of analyzing large amounts of data and identifying key points and important information.
-The system is also able to extract key insights and trends from the data, making it an invaluable tool for decision-making and strategic planning.
+The AI-based technology used in this project is capable of analyzing large amounts of data and identifying key points and important information.The system is also able to extract key insights and trends from the data, making it an invaluable tool for decision-making and strategic planning.
 The